SeleDreams/SeleDreams/README.md

 👋 Hi there!
 I’m a passionate developer with nearly a decade of self-taught experience.
 I’ve worked on game development, engine programming, reverse engineering, and more.

+I can program in various programming languages.
+But my most used languages tend to be C++, C# and Rust

 🎮 You’ll find various projects on my GitHub, from homebrew development kits to game engine prototypes.

 🎵 Besides coding, I compose video game music and am learning Japanese.